Namibian dancers, president welcome Jill Biden to Africa

 This time, she is traveling to Africa without the president, who was wrapping up a trip to Poland to mark Friday's anniversary of Russia's aggression toward Ukraine.
 She brought along her granddaughter Naomi Biden.

-In Malawi, the former model toured indoor and outdoor classrooms, observed lessons and watched students play soccer with U.S.-donated balls.
+In Malawi, she toured indoor and outdoor classrooms, observed lessons and watched students play soccer with U.S.-donated balls.
 She highlighted elephant preservation at Nairobi National Park in Kenya.
-She closed the tour in Egypt by touring the pyramids and the Great Sphinx to highlight U.S.-supported preservation efforts there.
+She closed the tour in Egypt to highlight U.S.-supported preservation efforts there.

-Mrs. Obama went to South Africa and Botswana on a goodwill mission in the summer of 2011 to promote youth leadership, education and HIV and AIDS awareness.
+Michelle Obama went to South Africa and Botswana in the summer of 2011 to promote youth leadership, education and HIV and AIDS awareness.

-The centerpiece of the weeklong trip by America’s first Black first lady was a 30-minute speech at a U.S.-sponsored leadership conference at a church in Soweto township.
-THe church became a popular refuge during the South African people's fight against apartheid, the now-abolished system of government-imposed segregation.
+The centerpiece of the weeklong trip by America's first Black first lady was a 30-minute speech at a U.S.-sponsored leadership conference at a church that became a popular refuge during the South African people's fight against apartheid, the now-abolished system of segregation.

-She was accompanied by her daughters, Malia and Sasha; her mother, Marian Robinson; and a niece and nephew.
-Mrs. Obama also took her daughters to visit with former South African President Nelson Mandela at his home.

-Mrs. Obama made a second solo visit to Africa in June 2016, the final year of the Obama administration.
-In Liberia and Morocco, she promoted her “Let Girls Learn” initiative to encourage developing countries to educate girls.
+Obama made a second solo visit to Africa in June 2016.
+In Liberia and Morocco, she promoted her "Let Girls Learn" initiative.

 She also visited Ghana with President Barack Obama in 2009, his first year in office.

 Her trips mostly focused on promoting the administration's efforts to combat the spread of HIV, as well as malaria.
 She also emphasized literacy, drug prevention and national parks.
-During one stop in South Africa, she praised HIV-positive mothers for working to erase the stigma associated with the disease.
+In South Africa, she praised HIV-positive mothers for working to erase the stigma associated with the disease.
 She spoke openly with African women about taking control of their sex lives.

-Mrs. Bush also announced millions of dollars in U.S. funding for programs to stem the spread of AIDS and mosquito-borne malaria.
-In Mozambique, she covered her face with a white mask to help illustrate the benefits of spraying homes with insecticides to combat malaria.
-She also passed out mosquito nets.
+Bush also announced millions of dollars in U.S. funding for programs to stem the spread of AIDS and mosquito-borne malaria.

-She was accompanied on these trips by one or both of her twin daughters, Barbara and Jenna.

 Hillary Clinton took along her 17-year-old daughter, Chelsea, on her two-week visit in March 1997 to Senegal, South Africa, Zimbabwe, Tanzania, Uganda and Eritrea.

 The first lady opened her journey at Goree Island in Senegal, a hub for the Atlantic slave trade for 300 years.
-Mrs. Clinton had said she wanted to see the island because of its significance to Black Americans.
-She discussed violent crime in South Africa, along with the need to improve education for Black people in a country that recently had abolished its apartheid policy of racial segregation.
+She discussed violent crime in South Africa, along with the need to improve education for Black people in a country that recently had abolished its apartheid policy.

 Mrs. Clinton returned in 1998 when President Bill Clinton made his first visit to Africa; it was also the first visit to the continent by a U.S. president in 20 years.